-There are many factors that could influence this decision — ambience, convenience, promotions, payment methods and ease of purchase — all of which are factors of service design.
-To adjust some of these factors however, would be too time-consuming, especially in the current market situation where competitors are aggressively implementing changes and new marketing efforts to bring in revenue.
+There are many factors that could influence this decision — ambiance, convenience, promotions, payment methods and ease of purchase — all of which are factors of service design.
+To adjust some of these factors, however, would be too time-consuming, especially in the current market situation where competitors are aggressively implementing changes and new marketing efforts to bring in revenue.

 The Redesign Process

 Further research also led the team to stumble upon Shaw’s Cinime App, which was discontinued on 30 June 2016.
-The Cinime App was build to provide users with various content, games and contest.
+The Cinime App was built to provide users with various content, games, and contest.
 The failure of The Cinime App is perhaps a classic example of building “cool products and features” that users do not need.